tommybobbins/refactored-waddle/README.md

 Moving distribtued projects into one billing project - In the GCP Console, navigate to the Resource Manage section and move all projects to the root Organization.
 Can then setup a billing account to manage the underlying accounts.
 ## Account Specific owners
 - Project Owner can delete project - doesn't need Organisation admin
+- Billing Account Creator (roles/billing.creator) - Create new self-serve billing accounts.
-- Billing Account Administrator - can perform all Billing Account activities (creating budgets).
+- Billing Account Administrator (roles/billing.admin) - can perform all Billing Account activities (creating budgets).
-- Billing Account Manager - can only link Billing account to other accounts.
+- Billing Account Manager - (roles/billing.projectManager)link/unlink Billing account to other accounts.
+- Billing Account User (roles/billing.user).
+Link projects to billing accounts.
+- Billing Account Viewer (roles/billing.viewer).
+Link billing account cost, information and transactions.
 - roles/iam.roleAdmin - provides access to all custom roles in the project.

 Cloud Audit Logs